Understanding Capital Gains Tax on Inherited Property

 When selling an inherited house in Illinois, particularly in Chicago, it’s crucial to understand the tax implications associated with such a transaction.
 The key tax consideration is the capital gains tax, which is calculated based on the difference between the sale price of the house and its stepped-up basis — the fair market value at the time of inheritance.

 For instance, if you resided in the inherited home as your primary residence for at least two years before selling it, you might qualify for a home sale exclusion under IRS rules, potentially exempting up to $250,000 of your gain ($500,000 if married filing jointly) from federal taxation.
-It’s also important to consider any local Chicago property taxes or transfer taxes that might apply during the sale process.
+It’s also important to consider any local Chicago property or transfer taxes that might apply during the sale process.

 Consulting with a tax professional or a real estate attorney familiar with Illinois and Chicago tax laws can provide personalized guidance and help ensure compliance while maximizing potential savings when selling your inherited property.